Aaron-Sterling/ngx-jsonld/README.md

 ```
 ## Related

-See also the JSON-LD command line tool [jldc](https://github.com/Aaron-Sterling/jldc).
+See also the JSON-LD NodeJS command line tool [jldc](https://github.com/Aaron-Sterling/jldc).
 Both ngx-jsonld and jldc have as a dependency the official JSON-LD Javascript library [jsonld.js](https://github.com/digitalbazaar/jsonld.js/), written and supported by DigitalBazaar.
+Cory Rylan has written [ngx-json-ld](https://github.com/coryrylan/ngx-json-ld), which uses an Angular component (not a provider) to connect to JSON-LD operations; that project is interesting, but appears to be archived and at least temporarily frozen.

 ## API